Learn to ski the easy way

 Lessons for our 2019 Ski Season are fully booked but now is a good time to get on our mailing list for Ski Season 2020.
 So please send us an email or leave us a message on our Contact Parallel Skiing Munich page to join our mailing list.
-Please be sure to add firstname.lastname@example.org to your contacts list on the website of your email provider and confirm that you did it in your first enquiry.
+Please be sure to add email@example.com to your contacts list on the website of your email provider and confirm that you did it in your first enquiry.
 That way we can send you information and answer your questions about our ski courses.
 You will also receive our beergarden announcements in Summer and Ski Course and InfoEve announcements in the Autumn.

 Parallel Skiing's adult beginner ski course is the answer.
 It takes place over the first 6 weekends of the new year, leaving from Munich and skiing in Austria.
 The ski course uses the Short Ski Method, or graduated length method, which means in just three weekends adult beginners move from never having worn skis on their first day of lesson to skiing confidently around the whole mountain on the sixth day of lessons

 With short skis and the graduated length method you learn direct parallel turn from the first day, and so you never need to unlearn the snow plough.
 How Ken Lawler happened upon the graduated length method.

-At Parallel Skiing everything’s organized for you, transport, lodging, ski equipment, ski passes, and ski lessons.
+At Parallel Skiing everything’s organized for you, transport from Munich, lodging, ski equipment, ski passes, and ski lessons.
 Before your Ski course you must come to an InfoEve for bootfitting, then you just turn up and have fun on the ski course.

 Contact Parallel Skiing München today to join our mailing list..